 High school is a time of firsts.
 First time behind the wheel.
 First job.
 First college interview.
-For kids with self-control issues it can be exciting…but extra stressful.
+It’s an exciting time.
+But it can be stressful for kids who have trouble with

 Gaining control over emotions and impulses is a process for all kids.
 And it continues into early adulthood.
-Kids with certain learning and attention issues like ADHD and executive functioning issues may take longer to get there, however.
+For some kids, though, it takes longer to get there.

-“Giving voice to emotions can help teach your teen to recognize difficult feelings before unwisely acting on them.”
+“Giving voice to emotions helps teach your teen to recognize difficult feelings before acting on them.”

 Lay out clear expectations.

-- “Please have the car back at the house by 4:00 tomorrow.
-I need to pick your sister up from practice.”
+“Please have the car back at the house by 4:00 tomorrow.
+I need it to pick up your sister.”

-Your child likely has the language to tell you how certain things make him feel.
-Help him use those words to gain more control over his reactions.
-Giving voice to emotions can help teach your teen to recognize difficult feelings before unwisely acting on them.
+Many high-schoolers have the language skills to tell you how things make them feel.
+Help your child use those words to gain more control over actions and reactions.
+Giving voice to emotions helps teach your teen to recognize difficult feelings before acting on them.

 You’re still a role model for your teen, even if it doesn’t feel like it most days.
-When he sees you exhibiting self-control, he’s more likely to do it himself.
+When kids see their parents or caregivers showing self-control, they’re more likely to do the same.

-If you’re dealing with a crashing computer, for instance, talk with your teen about possible fixes.
-Mention how you might run certain applications or reinstall particular hardware.
-He’ll see you’re staying in control instead of blowing your lid.
+If you’re dealing with a crashing computer, for instance, talk through possible fixes.
+It helps to see that you’re staying in control instead of blowing your lid.

-And he might even have some solutions of his own.
-When teens come up with their own strategies, they can feel more invested in the project or goal.
+Ask your child for solutions, too.
+When teens come up with their own strategies, they often feel more invested in the project or goal.

 Catch your child using self-control.

-- “I was proud of you when you walked away from your brother earlier.
-His teasing sure can make you mad.”
+“I was proud of you when you walked away from your brother earlier.
+I know his teasing can make you mad.”

-- “I know you would prefer to be at practice right now, but your aunt’s birthday party means a lot to her.
+“I know you’d rather be at practice right now, but your aunt’s birthday party means a lot to her.
 Thanks for coming with me.”

 “I liked the way you accepted that criticism at your art show.
 It can be hard to hear feedback, but you were very gracious.”